 Built for the Roman emperor Diocletian in 305 CE, Split was founded as the Greek colony of Aspálathos.
-Therefore, its one of the most well-known attractions of the city that date back to the 3rd or 2nd century.
+Therefore, it’s one of the most well-known attractions of the city that date back to the 3rd or 2nd century.
 If you are a fan of Game of Thrones, you might even recall some of the areas from the TV show.

-Generally, summer months in Croatia are fully packed with hundreds of thousands of tourists.
+Generally, the summer months in Croatia are fully packed with hundreds of thousands of tourists.
 Thus, if your trip coincides with the peak season, make sure to visit it in the morning to avoid crowds.
 Even though we were here in October, the city was still quite busy with tourists.

-And if you come here during the evening, you can sit and the stairs and enjoy a very good live music and cup of wine.
+And if you come here during the evening, you can sit and the stairs and enjoy very good live music and a cup of wine.